Dentist Reputation Management – A Complete Guide

 What happens if I get some negative reviews?

 No matter how hard you try to please everyone, it’s just not possible to please every patient, every time.
-Let’s say by chance you collect a couple of poor reviews and it affects your overall star rating.
+Say by chance you collect a couple of poor reviews and it affects your overall star rating.
 I’ve seen this happen to a handful of dentists.
 Their online reviews in turn drop well below a 3 star on multiple sites.
 Their Google rankings then drop and their web traffic drops.
 Before you know it, their business’s image is struggling a little bit.
-More often than not, these practices decide to pay for 5 star reviews to balance out their rep. Which brings us to back to a previous point… NEVER PAY FOR FAKE REVIEWS.
+I’ve seen these practices go so far as to pay for 5 star reviews to balance out their rep. For those considering this route, here’s a serious Pro Tip: NEVER PAY FOR FAKE REVIEWS.